 Your audience will rely on you to share the most important trends.
 By learning and advancing in your field, you’ll be able to produce thought leadership content that grows your reputation.

 Consistent posting of unique, value-laden, authentic content related to a specific set of topics solidifies your reputation as a leader in your space.

 Thought Leadership Content Strategy

 Developing a thought leadership strategy follows the same steps as your content marketing plan.
-You’ll use many of the same channels.
+Therefore, you’ll use many of the same channels.

 - Blog posts